ddc-java-15/reminder-buddy/docs/index.md

 * Individuals who have issues with cognition and memory who desire to have stronger mental prowess to remembering things.

-  > As someone who finds remembering tasks challenging, I want something to provide me with opportunity to strengthen my memory, so I can stay on top of my life's important events and appointments.
+  > As an elderly person who struggles with remembering, I want something to provide me with opportunity to strengthen my memory so I can stay on top of my life's important events and appointments.

 ## Functionality